OCamlPro/alt-ergo/docs/sphinx_docs/Usage/index.md

     check_sat c1: a = b + c
     check_sat c2: a <> b
   ```
-  and the command `$ alt-ergo --dump-models INPUT.ae`, Alt-Ergo produces the
+  and the command `alt-ergo --dump-models INPUT.ae`, Alt-Ergo produces the
   output models:

   ```